Torminator/TradesEvaluation/README.md

 readingTradesJSON.py
  * reads the trades and writes part of it into a csv file

-Add the grades per Hand in the grades_xxxx.csv
+Add the grades by hand in the grades_xxxx.csv

 readingPlayerStats.py
  * gets all the stats of the players from basketball-reference.com